kjakman/afr-lib/README.md

 ## Files

 # Example Project
-See [Patina](https://github.com/kjakman/patina) for and example project using AFR.
+See [Afr-App](https://github.com/kjakman/afr-app) for and example project using AFR.

 ## Directories
-The `afr/include` directory is project specific, and should be moved to the project directory (e.g. Patina)
+The `afr/include` directory is project specific, and should be moved to the project directory (e.g. /web/sites/afr-app)

 ## Composer
 See `composer.json`.
 Currently duplicated in project directory (Patina).